Buncombe History, Family Crest & Coats of Arms

 Early Origins of the Buncombe family

 The surname Buncombe was first found in Somerset, where "this surname is derived from a geographical locality. 'of Buncombe,' or 'Boncombe,' some spot in the West country."
 Kirby's Quest notes that Richard de Bounecombe was listed there, 1 Edward III (during the first year of King Edward III's reign.)

 Early History of the Buncombe family

-Another 310 words (22 lines of text) covering the years 1086, 1327 and 1500 are included under the topic Early Buncombe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Buncombe research.
+Another 189 words (14 lines of text) covering the years 1086, 1327 and 1500 are included under the topic Early Buncombe History in all our PDF Extended History products and printed products wherever possible.

 Buncombe Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Buncombe include Buncombe, Butcombe, Bounecombe, Bunecombe, Buncomb, Boncombe and many more.